 It is therefore better to go around the area, as the triggerfish defines its territory from the bottom to the surface.

-The area that the triggerfish considers its territory is in the shape of an inverted cone or funnel (the tip starting at the nest).
-The frequent mistake of divers is to take distance from the top, whereas it is enough to move away from the top and stay at the same depth, preferably facing the beast: you swim vigorously backwards, calmly presenting the fins to the fish.
-Thus, if it gets the urge to bite something, it will be the plastic of the fins, rather than the fat of the calf or a finger.
+The area that the ballista considers its territory is inverted cone or funnel shape (tip starting at the nest).
+The frequent mistake of divers is to take distance from the top, whereas it is enough to move away by staying at the same depth, preferably facing the beast: one swims vigorously backwards, calmly presenting the fins to it.
+Thus, if it takes the urge to bite something, it will be the plastic of the fins, rather than the fat of the calf or a finger.

 Most of the other triggerfish species that can be found in tropical waters, such as the friendly clown triggerfish, with its white spotted livery, are not aggressive like the titan triggerfish.